 Dr. Lawani was able to train the rangers in the parks, researchers, and students on the use of drones for conservation.
-However, from his interview with the local population, he soon realize that the roots of poaching are linked to the low agricultural productivity on farms.
+However, from his interview with the local population, he soon realizes that the roots of poaching are linked to the low agricultural productivity on farms.
 The population living around the protected areas are in majority farmers who rely on the resources in the protected areas for their subsistence especially when yields are too low to sustain their livelihoods.
 Dr. Lawani started developing drones-based solutions in agriculture to help the farmers improve their productivity.
-In 2016, the Technical Center for Agriculture and Rural Development (CTA) selected him among seven other young entrepreneurs to benefit from a training on the use of drones in agriculture in Paris.
+In 2016, the Technical Center for Agriculture and Rural Development (CTA) selected him among seven other young entrepreneurs to benefit from training on the use of drones in agriculture in Paris.
 Following the training, Dr. recruited a strong diverse team of researchers, GIS analysts, drones operators to explore the drone opportunity.
-The team spent much of 2017 travelling the country, talking with farmers and farmers association to identify their needs and develop solutions to address those needs.
+The team spent much of 2017 traveling the country, talking with farmers and farmers association to identify their needs and develop solutions to address those needs.

 In 2018, Global Partners introduces Artificial Intelligence in its solution.
 Currently, the company is improving its AI algorithms for pineapple counting, water and pest stress identification, variable rate fertilization and pesticide application, among others.